 Continuation of functional and practical understanding and communicative use of American Sign Language.
 Further study of the history and culture of the deaf community through films, discussions, and readings.
-Graded on an A/F basis.

 Prerequisites: BEL 011 or placement exam.

 BEL 046 · Slow-Pitch Softball 1 Credit